Pioneering Passivhaus residential development

 Setting the benchmark in Passivhaus design, Picture House Court is living proof of creating a new form of community life with sustainability to the fore.

-Picture House Court is an innovative and pioneering residential development in south Bristol - a community of 26 high-quality new homes certified to Passivhaus standards, along with attractive street front retail/commercial space and two-storey undercroft parking.
-It is one of the most sustainable developments in Bristol.
+Certified to Passivhaus standards, Picture House Court is an innovative and pioneering residential development of 26 high-quality new homes in south Bristol.
+Featuring attractive street front retail/commercial space and a two-storey undercroft parking, it's one of the most sustainable developments in Bristol.

-Hydrock was appointed to provide building performance engineering, civil and structural engineering and geotechnical and geo-environmental engineering by Urbis Living, in conjunction with Origin3 Architects.
+We were appointed to provide MEP, civil and structural engineering and geotechnical and geo-environmental engineering by Urbis Living, in conjunction with Origin3 Architects.

 North Street is the vibrant hub of Bedminster and is undergoing a series of regeneration schemes.
 The Picture House Court development comprises a number of blocks enclosing a new courtyard on the site of the former 1920’s Rex Cinema.

 Following re-profiling of the ground levels for the superstructures, our civil engineers were presented with a drainage challenge as the main sewer system from the adjacent existing buildings ran directly across the site and was now located at eye height.
 Working in close collaboration with Wessex Water, a solution was agreed to lower and divert the pipe through the centre of the site, housing it within concrete channels accessible to Wessex Water by man-hole covers.

 The apartments are constructed with timber frames on top of a podium slab with commercial space beneath fronting North Street, whilst the three blocks of terrace houses utilise loadbearing masonry.
 Our structural engineers paid particular attention to structural detailing with close coordination alongside the architect to achieve the Passivhaus standard.
 Our designs included large masonry cavities with special ties, a mixture of ply web and metal lattice joists and insulative blocks in loadbearing sleeper walls.